3 Biggest Barriers for Women in STEM

-- Data indicates that the number of women in STEM has fallen flat after years of growth.
+- The number of women in STEM has fallen flat after years of growth.

 - Women played a critical role in the early development of STEM, particularly computing.

-- Today's women face unique barriers in STEM, including gender stereotypes and a wage gap.
+- Today's women face unique barriers in STEM, including gender bias and a wage gap.

-- Those interested in pursing a STEM career can seek out mentors and scholarships for women.
+- Those interested in pursuing a STEM career can seek mentors and scholarships for women.

 If STEM careers offer premier growth and earnings, what are the barriers to working in STEM?
 For one, most STEM careers require a college degree.
 On top of that, women face unique obstacles when pursuing STEM careers.

 Although women's representation in STEM has increased dramatically since 1970, those strides have leveled off in recent years.
-In fact, the number of women working in computer fields — the largest-growing STEM field — dropped 7 percentage points from 1990 to 2016.
+Despite computer science being the largest-growing stem field, the number of women working in computing has dropped 7 percentage points from 2000 to 2016 and has remained stable since that year.

 So what's the overall outlook for women interested in technical fields?
-Here, we take a deep dive into the challenges, as well as the opportunities, for women looking to establish a career in STEM.
+Here, we dive into the challenges and opportunities for women looking to establish a STEM career.

-A big part of this stems from the fact that women face unique challenges when pursuing STEM careers.
-Stereotypes about women's abilities start early, often undermining the confidence of girls in their mathematical and technical abilities.
+Women face unique challenges when pursuing STEM careers.
+Stereotypes about women's abilities start early, often undermining their confidence in their mathematical and technical skills.
 Even girls as young as 3 or 4 can fall prey to these stereotypes.

 Gender stereotypes also shape career ambitions.
 When asked to draw a scientist or mathematician, girls drew a man twice as often as they did a woman, and boys almost always drew a man.

 As a result of these social and cultural factors, girls typically begin opting out of STEM courses at an early age, despite being just as capable of thriving in STEM careers as their male peers.
-In 2014, the National Assessment of Educational Progress measured boys' and girls' proficiency in technology and engineering subjects, and found that girls outperformed boys by 3%.
+In 2018, the, the National Assessment of Educational Progress measured boys' and girls' proficiency in technology and engineering subjects and found that the girls' scores declined, contributing to the gender gap in STEM.

 “[Women’s] departure [from STEM] means a loss of knowledge and expertise from STEM that is disadvantageous for innovation and scientific inquiry.”
 Source: — Erin Cech, Sociologist at the University of Michigan